simbo1905/thinbus-srp-js/README.md

 }
 ```

+See `TestSRP6JavascriptClientSessionSHA256.js` which configures matching Java and Javascript sessions.

 It is recommended that after you have a working setup that you investigate the performance of a custom large safe prime number `N` of greater than 1024 bits for increased security.
-How to create and configure your own large prime is outlined below.
+How to create and configure your own large safe prime is outlined below.

 An extra implementation detail is that the JavaScript must be configure with `k`.
 In the SRP protocol `k` is computed from `N` and `g` which is why the Java code does not need it.
 The catch is that Nimbus uses the `java.net.BigInteger` byte array constructor when generating `k`.
 This byte array constructor is not available in JavaScript so the value computed by the Java must be added to the configuration of the Javascript.
 The `toString()` of the Java class will print each of `N`, `g` and `k` in the correct format to configure the Javascript session.